MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 1. Select **Next**.

-1. Select each of the queries and look for transformations applied inside "Applied Steps" that are incorrect, or date columns that do not have a date format.
+1. Select each of the queries and look for transformations applied inside "Applied Steps" that are incorrect, or date columns that have not been transformed with a date format.

    :::image type="content" source="media/PQ_corruped_date.png" alt-text="Power Query - Edit showing incorrect date format":::